Glum Fed keeping easing options open, minutes show

 Employment growth dropped to an average of just 75,000 per month in the second quarter from 226,000 in the first three months of the year.
 By a loose rule of thumb, the economy would need to add about 125,000 jobs per month to bring down the unemployment rate, which stuck at 8.2 percent in June.

 Forecasts released after the Fed's meeting last month showed policymakers had sharply downgraded their projections for economic growth.
-They now see the economy expanding between 1.9 percent and 2.4 percent this year, a sharp change from April's forecast range of 2.4 percent to 2.9 percent.
+They now see the economy expanding between 1.9 percent and 2.4 percent this year, a big change from April's forecast range of 2.4 percent to 2.9 percent. <FED/FCAST>

-Part of the shift came from the outlook overseas as Europe remains mired in an intractable political crisis over its banks and sovereign debt markets, while key emerging economies like China are showing signs of fraying.
+Part of the shift came from the outlook overseas.
+Europe remains mired in an intractable political crisis over its banks and sovereign debt markets, and large emerging economies like China are showing signs of fraying.

 The minutes showed 11 Fed meeting participants based their forecasts on the assumption Operation Twist would be extended, while two presumed more bond purchases.

-While they extended Twist, many officials were skeptical the decision would have much effect, the minutes said.
-Some also expressed unease at buying more long-term Treasury debt.
+While they extended Twist, many officials were sceptical the decision would have much effect, the minutes said.
+Some officials also expressed unease at buying more long-term Treasury debt.

 "Some members noted the risk that continued purchases of longer-term Treasury securities could, at some point, lead to deterioration in the functioning of the Treasury securities market that could undermine the intended effects of the policy," the minutes said.